 DHSEM immediately mobilized a team to work alongside the National Guard for preliminary damage assessments, and identified hundreds of homes, public buildings, and other facilities with flood lines exceeding four feet.
 Several hundred homes required mucking and gutting and interior repair, and others were completely destroyed from direct impact by train cars and vehicles swept up in the floods.
 Critical public infrastructure also suffered impacts, as vehicles were swept into bridges, several roads and channels were damaged, and floodwater inundated more than thirty (30) public buildings.
-On November 1, 2024, at Governor Lujan Grisham's request, the White House issued a major disaster declaration (see Figure 6 below).
+On November 1, 2024, President Joe Biden issued a major disaster declaration (see Figure 6 below).